Visiting Manchester? Don’t miss these incredible spots.

 - You can explore the city via foot, trolley, and cab.
 You don’t need to bother renting a car.

-- Cabs are hit or miss for credit cards so be sure to have cash ready.
+- Cabs are hit or miss for credit cards, so have cash ready.
 Taxis cost up to 16 GBP within the city.
 Uber also works.

 - You can buy an unlimited daily ticket on the bus for 5.60 GBP.